myparcelnl/woocommerce/readme.txt

 5. Myparcel information on the order details page

 == Changelog ==

+= 3.0.4 (2018-10-23) =
+* Fix: mollie payments
+* Improvement: Check for minimum php version (php 5.4)
+* Improvement: Hide automatic pickup express if pickup is not enabled

 = 3.0.3 (2018-10-09) =
-Fix: Problem with WooCommerce PDF Invoices & Packing Slips
+* Fix: Problem with WooCommerce PDF Invoices & Packing Slips
-Fix: error about "Bewaar barcode in een notitie" size
+* Fix: error about "Bewaar barcode in een notitie" size
-Fix: Turn of the option allow Pickup Express
+* Fix: Turn of the option allow Pickup Express
-Fix: Save settings with a new update
+* Fix: Save settings with a new update
-Improvement: MyParcel delivery header titel
+* Improvement: MyParcel delivery header titel
-Improvement: Support WooCommerce 3.5.0
+* Improvement: Support WooCommerce 3.5.0
-Improvement: add preliminary support for "digitale postzegel"
+* Improvement: add preliminary support for "digitale postzegel"

 = 3.0.2 (2018-10-09) =
-Fix:
-* Error a non-numeric value encountered in class-wcmp-frontend-settings.php
+* Fix: Error a non-numeric value encountered in class-wcmp-frontend-settings.php
-* Notice Undefined index: checkout_position
+* Fix: Notice Undefined index: checkout_position
-* Add version number after the nl-checkout.css call
+* Fix: Add version number after the nl-checkout.css call

 = 3.0.0 (2018-10-09) =
-Changes:
-* The whole checkout has a new look.
+* Changes: The whole checkout has a new look.
 A choice has been made to go back to the basic checkout.
 The checkout is designed so that he will take the styling of the website.

 These are the biggest changes:
 * No use of libraries (only jQuery)